Weather Warnings - Fire Weather Warning

 Fire Weather Warning

-for the Maranoa and Warrego and Darling Downs and Granite Belt forecast
+for the Darling Downs and Granite Belt forecast district.

-Severe Fire Danger is forecast for the following forecast districts:
+Severe Fire Danger is forecast for the following forecast district:

 The Rural Fire Service Queensland advises you to:

-- Monitor the fire and weather situation in any way you can through
+- Monitor the fire and weather situation through your local radio station,

 No further warnings will be issued for this event, but the situation will